quixio/quix-streams/README.md

 This library provides several features and solves common problems you face when developing real-time streaming applications.

 - <b>Stream context</b>: Quix Streams handles stream contexts for you, so all the data from one data source is bundled in the same scope.
 It let's you produce <b>multiple streams</b> through the same topic and enables the message broker to <b>parallelize loads</b> reliably across multiple consumers.
+It also allows stateful processing to be resiliently parallelised.

 - <b>Stream metadata</b>: Quix Streams allows you to attached metadata to a Stream context and to the definition of Parameters and Events.
 The library manages the <b>metadata communication</b> behind the scenes, only sending and receiving it when necessary to improve efficiency.

-- <b>Time-series data serialization and de-serialization</b>: Quix Streams serializes and deserializes time-series data using different codecs and optimizations to <b>minimize payloads</b> in order to increase throughtput and reduce latency.
+- <b>Time-series data serialization and de-serialization</b>: Quix Streams serializes and deserializes time-series data using different codecs and optimizations to <b>minimize payloads</b> in order to increase throughput and reduce latency.

 - <b>No schema registry needed</b>: Quix Streams doesn't need a schema registry to send different set of types or parameters, this is handled internally by the protocol.
 This means that you can send <b>more than one schema per topic</b>.